aws/aws-cdk-rfcs/text/0192-remove-constructs-compat.md

 # Rationale and Alternatives

-As a general rule, software layers which do not provider value to users should not exist.
+As a general rule, software layers which do not provide value to users should not exist.
 The constructs compatibility layer was added as solution for maintaining backwards compatibility within the v1.x version line while we extract `constructs` into an independent library.